rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a PUT on the evm transactions endpoint will request a decoding of the given transaction and generation of decoded events.
+   Doing a PUT on the evm transactions endpoint will request a decoding of the given transactions and generation of decoded events.
 That basically entails deleting and re-querying all the transaction data.
 Transaction, internal transactions, receipts and all log for each hash and then decoding all events.
 Also requeries prices for assets involved in these events.

    **Example Request**: